marcosvilhena87/AoE_DE_Bot/README.md

 When neither list is supplied, `gather_hud_stats` detects which icons are present and automatically treats missing ones as optional.

+Scenario definitions that specify starting resources omit any resource with an expected value of `0` from the optional list passed to `gather_hud_stats` to avoid spurious OCR readings.
+Explicitly provide such icons in `optional_icons` if they still need to be read.

 ### Manual ROI overrides

 Automatic ROI detection may fail on unusual HUD layouts.
 Optional sections in